openshift-labs/learn-katacoda/serverless/3-web-accessible-actions/01-create-java-function.md

 **2. Deploy the Action**

-Let's now create an action called `my-echo` in OpenWhisk:
+Let's now create a Action called `my-echo` in OpenWhisk:

 ``wsk -i action create --web=true my-echo target/my-echo.jar --main com.example.FunctionApp``{{execute}}

-When we create Java function the parameter `--main` is mandatory.
-It defines which Java class will be called during OpenWhisk
-Action invocation.
-The `--web=true` parameter indicates that this action will
+When we create Java Action the parameter `--main` is mandatory.
+It defines which Java class will be called during OpenWhisk Action invocation.
+The `--web=true` parameter indicates that this action should be exposed via an HTTP endpoint.

 **4. Verify the Action**

-Let's check if the action is created correctly:
+Let's check if the Action is created correctly:

 ``wsk -i action list | grep 'my-echo'``{{execute}}